 - 1. Back-to-back and through-the-wall boxes are prohibited.
 When boxes share the same partition, they shall be offset a minimum of twelve inches (12") for sound attenuation. - 2.
 Access shall be provided to boxes without removing equipment or furnishings. - 3.
 Boxes above/below suspended ceilings shall be "accessible" per NEC.
 They must be: accessible from below or aside, and the access opening may not be less than eighteen inches (18") from a duct or structural component (excluding the ceiling grid).
 Junction boxes located above ceiling shall be installed facing down and shall be accessible after installation. - 4.
-Boxes must be recessed four inches (4") deeper into
+All boxes must be installed with flush faces in finished areas.
+The back of recessed boxes with up to one extension ring shall be set at minimum four inches (4") into a wall (finished/furred out or not).
+Multiple extension rings shall not be installed on one box in finished walls.
+Extension rings shall not limit access to the back of the box, except for a trim ring.
+Boxes shall be sized so extension rings are not needed where at all possible.

+Exterior Lighting

-Exterior Lighting Enclosed Switches and Circuit Breakers
+Enclosed Switches and Circuit

+Breakers